sodadata/docs/soda-cl/metrics-and-checks.md

 ## Check types

-In general, SodaCL checks fall into one of three loose categories:
+In general, SodaCL checks fall into one of three broad categories:
 1. standard
 2. unique
 2. user-defined

-A **standard** check, as illustrated above, uses a language pattern that includes a metric and a measurement.
+A **standard** check, as illustrated above with `row_count`, uses a language pattern that includes a metric and a measurement.
 All numeric, missing, and validity metrics use this pattern and have a multitude of optional configurations.
 Read more about [standard check types](#standard-check-types) below.

 <details>
-    <summary>Quick view of standard checks</summary>
+    <summary>Quick view of standard check metrics</summary>
     avg<br />
     avg_length<br />
     duplicate_count<br />
-    freshness<br />
     invalid_count<br />
     invalid_percent<br />
     max<br />